AUBVRL/Marine-Locomotive-UAV/README.md

 # Marine-Locomotive-UAV
-A MATLAB/Simulink implementation of system consisting of a UAV that pulls a foating object across water.
+A MATLAB/Simulink implementation of a robotic system consisting of a quadrotor UAV that pulls a foating buoy across water.
+Velocity manipulation of the buoy is allowed through a tether that links the UAV to the buoy.